Eavan Boland Biography

-Eavan Boland Biography and Poems.
-This is biographical information on Eavan Boland, one of the best poets of all time.
-This biography page also provides a link to poems written by Boland, as well as, a video biography...if available.
+The biography of Eavan Boland.
+This page has biographical information on Eavan Boland, one of the best poets of all time.
+This PoetrySoup page also provides access to the poet's poems, best poetry, quotes, and video biographies...if available.

 An Irish poet..
 Irish poet